pixlee/pixlee-ios-sdk/README.md

 - `isHighlightingEnabled`: Should change the opacity of the view highlighting the top element in the view
 - `isInfiniteScrollingEnabled`: If we want to have infinite scrolling
 - `setupPhtoCell(cellPXLGridViewCell: photo:PXLPhoto)`: Here, you can customize your cell like in the basic example of `PXLPhotoView`.

+Optional options:
+-`headerTitle`: Title of the header
+-`headerGifName`: Name of header gif image bundled in the application -`headerGifUrl`: Url of the header gif image -`headerHeight`: Height of the header -`headerGifContentMode`: Content mode of the header gif images -`headerTitleFont`: Font of the header title -`headerTitleColor`: Color of the header title
 ```swift
 //Basic Example
 ...